axibase/atsd/sql/README.md

 Partitioning is implemented with the `ROW_NUMBER` function, which returns the sequential number of a row within a partition, starting with 1 for the first row in each partition.

-A partition is a subset of all rows within the result set, grouped by an entity and/or series tags.
-Each row in the result set may belong to only one partition.
+A partition is a subset of all rows within the result set, grouped by an entity or series tags.
+Each row in the result set can belong to only one partition.

 For example, a result set partitioned by entity and ordered by time has the following row numbers: